 Revenue-Funded Email Economics

 The beauty of email for revenue-funded SaaS is the economics.
-A $29/month email tool that recovers $500/month in failed payments and converts 5 additional trial users per month is a 20x+ return.
+A free or $29/month email tool that recovers $500/month in failed payments and converts 5 additional trial users per month is a 20x+ return.
 No other marketing channel delivers this consistently at this cost.

 The key is measuring the return and investing accordingly.
 Start with the sequences that directly impact revenue (dunning, trial conversion), prove the ROI, then expand to engagement and retention sequences.